-The master of arts in technical communication (MATC) program is a student-centered graduate program that accommodates experienced professionals and recent graduates from various disciplines.
-Evening courses are offered in traditional classrooms and in online environments to suit full and part-time students who live and work in Austin, San Antonio, San Marcos, and Round Rock.
+The master of arts in technical communication program is a student-centered graduate program that accommodates experienced professionals and recent graduates from various disciplines.
+Fully online courses give students the flexibility to complete the degree from anywhere internet access is available.

 |Degree||Hours||Thesis Option||Minor Option|